Skip to content

 • TUI prompt submission prefers a healthy attached gateway and falls back to the direct transport only when no live gateway currently owns safe prompt admission for that session.

-• Headless prompt submission keeps server-owned durable turn creation and turn-record authority, then prefers attached gateway admission when a healthy gateway owns live headless control.
+• Headless prompt submission keeps passive-server-owned durable turn creation and turn-record authority, then prefers attached gateway admission when a healthy gateway owns live headless control.

 • Headless prompt routes accept optional request-scoped execution.model.name plus optional execution.model.reasoning.level as a tool/model-specific preset index.